WasteSort

 After generating around six sketches corresponding to six ideas, I settled on the idea of a communication service that allows in-person fast food customers to get waste disposal for their order, straight to their table.

-Research methods included auto-ethnography and personal experiences, informal conversations, and secondary research.
+Research methods included auto-ethnography, informal conversations, and secondary research.
 Whenever we relied on the first two methods, we ensured that there was secondary research to support our specific experiences.

 This resulted in both an initial customer profile, and a customer journey map that modelled our ideal user: a young individual who is often too busy to cook at home.